iqo3333/LinChe.LYC-Tabs/Compatibility Specification Table/en.md

 * Older browsers may still load the website, but visual effects and input validation features may be limited.

 For the best experience and animation effects, we recommend using **Chrome 100+ / Safari 15+ / Edge 100+**.

+⚠️  Tip: This report applies to "Ver.
+8.1.1" and earlier versions, and does not guarantee accuracy regarding compatibility with subsequent versions!